-First of all, insurance is a must!
-But you really need to check the fine print of your policy – it’s surprising how many adventure travel insurance policies are not good enough to cover the GHT!
+First of all, appropriate travel insurance is a must!
+But you really need to check the fine print of your policy as it’s surprising how many travel insurance policies are not good enough to cover the GHT!

-With multiple insurance scams over the last decade in Nepal, some insurance companies have upped their premiums for high altitude areas.
-Do check that trekking (hiking) in Nepal is covered up to the altitude you intend to trek, for example for the high passes you will need coverage to 7000m, and that your cover includes evacuation.
+There have been multiple insurance scams over the last decade in Nepal.
+So, some insurance companies have upped their premiums for high altitude areas.
+Do check that trekking / hiking in Nepal is covered up to the altitude you intend to trek.
+For example for the high passes you may need coverage up to 7000m, and that your cover includes evacuation.

 Household insurers or your medical insurer (especially if you live in the USA or Canada) can offer you an appropriate policy and they are often cheaper than a travel agent.
 Other options include, Global Rescue for rescue and medical expenses and the Austrian Climbing Association Insurance but note you will have to join the association.

 Travel Insurance for Trekking – Some Hints